Maiye123/Global-Superstore/README.md

 5. Which products are the most profitable?
 6. What trends can be observed over time?
 7. What recommendations should management implement to improve business performance?
+8. What is driving sales performance?
+9. What is affecting profitability?
+10. Which products or categories are underperforming?
+11. Which regions or markets provide growth opportunities?
+12. Are discounts affecting profitability?
+13. Which customer segments are most valuable?
+14. What actions should the organisation consider?

 ---